Blksmsn/washedcreator/README.md

 # Washed Creator Website Documentation

 ## Introduction
 The **Washed Creator** website is designed to showcase high-quality short-form content services and creative solutions.
-This document provides an overview of the code structure, technologies used, and deployment guidelines.
+This document provides an overview of the code structure, styling guidelines, form functionality, technologies used, and deployment guidelines.

+---

 ## Project Structure
 The project follows a structured format to ensure maintainability and scalability.